 Jean (Telestax) will share a new marketplace they created on Restcomm, which provides and interesting channel to market for new services through telcos.
 And we wrap up the first case study session with our only telco-only case study from Giles Corbett to share his secrets on Orange Libon’s success and how other operators can take advantage of Libon.

 We have lots of breaks through the day.
 We do start early, 0730, so you can grab breakfast, see the exhibition, and network.
 At TADSummit last year people found the breakfast networking provided a great start to the day.
 We had challenges getting people into the conference as they were so engrossed in their conversations.
-For the networking we are going to be more structured this year, last year we tried to keep it more informal and lightweight, but we’ll be running speed networking so everyone gets a chance, xanax over the counter usa albeit briefly, to chat with most people at the event.
+For the networking we are going to be more structured this year, last year we tried to keep it more informal and lightweight, but we’ll be running speed networking so everyone gets a chance, albeit briefly, to chat with most people at the event.

 After lunch on Day 1 we then break into 3 work streams, see below.
 You can see the kick off discussions by clicking on the links.
 This gives us a break from the back to back presentations, and will enable us to deep dive into specific topic areas.
 Much detail will be added to these sections as we’re taking feedback from the industry on their structure and content.